 The NVR Map is designed to be a dynamic product that can be updated rapidly and regularly to reflect changes in vegetation, land uses and zonings, mapping of critically endangered plants and ecological communities and the establishment of conservation agreements.
 The following processes may result in changes to the NVR Map on your property:

 - Landholder Initiated Map Review (Map Review)

 - annual update to incorporate new or improved data

 - more frequent updates capturing new information such as code certification and set-aside sites.

 Updates to the NVR Map will be regular and ongoing.
 Landholders should always check if the map has changed before undertaking land management activities.
 Before undertaking vegetation clearing works, we recommend printing a date stamped copy of the map for your records.
-To produce a map - locate your land holding in the NVR map viewer, select 'Print' in the Tools bar, select Print again and open the image.
+To produce a map - locate your land holding in the Transitional Native Vegetation Regulatory Map Viewer, select 'Print' in the Tools bar, select Print again and open the image.
 The date stamped map can be printed or saved as a PDF.